- Greater impacts on existing landowners and loss of amenity/use of land;

 Why are you considering building a new road?
-Can’t you upgrade the existing roads?
+What problem are you trying to solve?

-The current alignment of the road through built up areas means that it would not be possible to upgrade to a level best suited for the freight and heavy vehicles.
-Best outcomes for safety and for efficiency would be achieved by providing a new route away from built up areas including residences, shops, businesses and schools.
-The location of the new corridor has been informed considering existing and proposed developments, environmental and heritage constraints and flood risk areas.
+The best outcomes for safety and efficiency would be achieved by providing a new route away from built-up areas, including residences, shops, businesses and schools.
+The location of the preferred corridor has been informed by consideration of the above and also existing and proposed developments, as well as environmental and heritage constraints.